flame-engine/flame/docs/text.md

 ### TextBoxComponent

-`TextBoxComponent` is very similar to `TextComponent`, but as its name suggest, is used to render a text inside a bounding box, creating line breaks according to the provided box size.
+`TextBoxComponent` is very similar to `TextComponent`, but as its name suggest it is used to render text inside a bounding box, creating line breaks according to the provided box size.

 Example usage: